dbohdan/pago/README.md

 It includes explanations for why I didn't adopt them.

 First, I needed the identities encrypted at rest and usable without reentering the password.
-This ruled out [passage](https://github.com/FiloSottile/passage), which had no an agent, and [pa](https://github.com/biox/pa), which didn't support encryption for the identities file.
+This ruled out [passage](https://github.com/FiloSottile/passage), which had no agent, and [pa](https://github.com/biox/pa), which didn't support encryption for the identities file.
 [kbs2](https://github.com/woodruffw/kbs2) didn't integrate with Git.
 [seniorpw](https://gitlab.com/retirement-home/seniorpw) matched all of my criteria and was the closest to `pass`.
 It is what I would most likely be using if I didn't decide to develop my own.